Nashville metropolitan area: Congressional districts

+In 2022, Tennessee's Legislature passed a new map for Tennessee's congressional districts to account for the new 2020 census data.
+The Republican Party had total control of the Tennessee government at the time, giving it full control of the redistricting process.
+The new map that was passed gerrymandered Davidson County into three congressional districts, resulting in Republicans winning them all in 2022.

 Transportation

 Three major interstate highways serve the Nashville metropolitan area, converging in downtown Nashville as a contiguous freeway loop.
 Most of the rapid growth of the Nashville metropolitan area has occurred along three major interstate highway corridors.
 Interstate 40 runs in an east-to-west direction, and connecting the region to Memphis to the west and Knoxville to the east.
 Interstate 65 runs north to south, and connects to Huntsville, Alabama to the south and Louisville, Kentucky to the north.
 Interstate 24, while technically an east-west interstate, runs in a northwest-to-southeast orientation, connecting the region to Clarksville to the northwest and Chattanooga to the southeast.
 Within the metro area, I-40 serves a suburban corridor that consists of the eastern neighborhoods of Nashville, including Donelson and Hermitage, and the cities of Mount Juliet and Lebanon.
 I-24 serves the suburban areas of Antioch, La Vergne, Smyrna, and Murfreesboro to the southeast, which is both the most populated and, in general, is the most congested corridor in the region.
 The I-65 corridor to the south consists of the suburban cities of Oak Hill, Berry Hill, Brentwood, and Franklin, and I-65 also serves the Nashville suburbs of Goodlettsville, Hendersonville, and Millersville to the north.
 Interstate 440 serves as a southern bypass around downtown Nashville, and Interstate 840 is an outer southern bypass around Nashville.
 State Route 155 (SR 155, Briley Parkway) is a freeway that bypasses downtown Nashville to the north and provides access to a number of tourist attractions including the Grand Ole Opry.
 SR 386 (Vietnam Veterans Boulevard) is a freeway that serves the suburbs of Hendersonville and Gallatin, and SR 396 connects Spring Hill to I-65.